 - Insulate the attic floor to further restrict heat transfer through the ceiling.

-- Ensure your kitchen and bathroom exhaust fans and the dryer vent lead outside, not into the attic.
+- Confirm your kitchen and bathroom exhaust fans and the dryer vent lead outdoors, not into the attic.

 Slips and falls are more common in icy winter weather.
-Keep your sidewalks and driveway safe for pedestrians by scattering salt, kitty litter or chemical deicer on the pavement to melt the ice and snow.
-Be sure to read the directions for correct application tips and recommended precautions.
+Keep your sidewalks and driveway safe by sprinkling salt, kitty litter or chemical deicer along the pavement to melt the ice and snow.
+Be sure to read the directions for correct application tips and suggested precautions.

-Many winterization tips relate primarily to your home heating, cooling,and plumbing utilities.
-If you need help winterizing your home, call Eveready Service Experts .
-We offer affordable furnace maintenance and repair, plumbing support, and other services to prepare the house for winter.
-For more info about our services or to schedule an estimate, please contact your local Eveready Service Experts office today.
+Many winterization tips relate primarily to your home heating, cooling, and plumbing equipment.
+If you need help winterizing your home, reach out to Service Experts Heating & Air Conditioning.
+We offer affordable furnace maintenance and repair, plumbing work, and other services to prepare you for cold weather.
+For more information about our services or to arrange an estimate, please contact your local Service Experts Heating & Air Conditioning office today.